 Every organization of a certain size (maybe about $500,000 of revenue or more) will eventually need to start planning annually.
 As your organization continues to grow, there are suddenly more than just three people sitting around a table trying to make decisions.

 Together as a leadership team, you want to be able to give a framework of what the year going to be like.
 That’s where the two-day annual planning meeting comes in.

 There are five steps — a sequence of events that create an annual plan.
 And while every organization will have its own system of what works for them, here’s how I run my clients’ annual planning meetings:

 Step One: Get Perspective on the Past, Present and Future

 The leadership team gets together and takes a look at the overall vision.
 They ask things like:

 - “Are we on-track or off-track for this year?”

 - “How do we think it’s going to be in the next year?”

-The answers to these questions will take the shape of agreement on high-level numbers, like revenue and profit.
+The answers to these questions are going to take the shape of agreement on the high-level numbers, like revenue and profit.
 That will help you determine what the targets are going to be for the next year.